-School mornings can be hectic but it's definitely worth making sure your child has time for breakfast.
+School mornings can be hectic but it's definitely worth making time for the benefits of breakfast.

 By breakfast time, most children won't have eaten for more than 10 hours so their bodies, and especially their brains, need refuelling.